 Things to do at Kilcowera Station

-Guests can be as laid back or as busy as they choose to be, with the guided or self-guided tours around the property a good place to start – a way to get the feel of the place.
-Get your 4WD off the beaten track and check out Lake Wyara, Murderers Bore and Rustlers Roost in our Lake paddock or maybe the Dingo Barrier fence and Cardenyabba Lagoon.
+Guests can be as laid back or as busy as they choose to be.
+When you’re not sitting back and relaxing why not get your 4WD off the beaten track and check out Lake Wyara, Murderers Bore and Rustlers Roost in our Lake paddock or maybe the Dingo Barrier fence and Cardenyabba Lagoon.

 There are bushwalking trails, superb bird watching and photographic opportunities, yabbies to be caught in the lagoon, dam or waterholes.
 Visitors can look in on the stock work, usually done in April or May.